Delicious Hawaiian Foods and what should you eat on the islands now

 Popular Hawaiian food favorites from the Islands

 From all of these traditional and plantation era food mixed into a blend of good eats into a local style of popular Hawaiian foods evolved with easy takeout food, bento boxes and mixed plate specials became a go to for locals always hungry and looking or delicious food.
-This included popular favorite dishes like plate lunch, Loco Moco, Hawaiian Mac salad, Lumpia, Manapua, Spam Musubi, Lomi Salmon, Hawaiian short ribs and Huli Huli Chicken.
+This included popular favorite dishes like plate lunch, Loco Moco, Hawaiian Mac salad, Lumpia, Manapua, Spam Musubi, Lomi Salmon, Hawaiian barbeque and Huli Huli Chicken.

 It’s all delicious and available at many take out venues, grocery stores and mom and pop outlets all around the islands for quick and easy food to eat Hawaiian style.